uwplse/Cassius/README.md

 and decompressing them would make the VM download much bigger and slow down the scripts by hitting disk much more often.
 It can be installed from package managers, but it will likely require a reboot and possibly some group manipulations to allow the user to access FUSE.
-We ask the reviewer to consult their distribution's guidelines on FUSE.
-If `fuse-zip` is not present (e.g., on Windows or macOS), delete the line that begins with `hash fuse-zip` at the top of `get-all.sh` and then replace `fuse-zip -r "$FILE" $tmpdir/$NAME` with `unzip "$FILE" -d $tmpdir/$NAME` and the line `fusermount -u $tmpdir/$NAME` with `rm -rf $tmpdir/$NAME`.
+The authors ask the reviewer to consult their distribution's guidelines on FUSE.
+If `fuse-zip` is not present (e.g., on Windows or macOS), delete the line that begins with `hash fuse-zip` at the top of `get-all.sh` and then replace `fuse-zip -r "$FILE" $tmpdir/$NAME` with `unzip "$FILE" -d $tmpdir/$NAME` and the line `fusermount -u
+$tmpdir/$NAME` with `rm -rf $tmpdir/$NAME`.

 `xvfb-run` allows rendering GUI applications to a virtual screen; the VizAssert scripts use this to run Firefox without opening a physical